 The ensemble is not strictly limited to Music Education majors.
 Current membership includes students from all parts of the department and University, including performance and composition majors.

-Rehearsals are held on Tuesday evenings from 7-9pm in room 779 of the Education Building (35 West 4th Street).
-There is a dedicated drum set (no cymbals) at our disposal, and we are able to use guitar and bass amps from the Music Tech program as well.
+Rehearsals are held live on Tuesday evenings from 7:10-9:10 PM, location TBD.
 Woodwind players are expected to double (e.g., flute, clarinet) as needed, along with the saxophone part they play.
 Brass players are expected to bring mutes and other doubles (e.g., flugelhorn) as required.

 Performances and Concerts